-You can update the CPU and memory resources available to the Pods in your PostgreSQL cluster by using the [pgo update cluster]({{< relref "pgo-client/reference/pgo_create_cluster.md">>}}) command.
+You can update the CPU and memory resources available to the Pods in your PostgreSQL cluster by using the [pgo update cluster]({{< relref "pgo-client/reference/pgo_create_cluster.md" >}}) command.
+You can also modify the custom resource attributes to resize these attributes as well.
 By using this method, the PostgreSQL instances are safely shut down and the new resources are applied in a rolling fashion (though we caution that a brief downtime may still occur).